Borders of Love

 Borders of Love (Hranice lásky) is a 2022 Czech-Polish erotic drama film directed by Tomasz Wiński.
 It premiered at Karlovy Vary International Film Festival on 4 July 2022.
 The film was announced as an erotic thriller about the boundaries of love and freedom.
-Hana Vagnerová and Matyáš Řezníček are cast in the main roles, Martin Hoffman and Eliška Křenková appear in supporting roles.
+Hana Vagnerová and Matyáš Řezníček are cast in the main roles, Martin Hofmann and Eliška Křenková appear in supporting roles.
 The film entered theatres on 3 November 2022.

 Plot

 Hana and Petr live a somewhat stereotypical life and their relationship lacks energy.
 Hana decides to share her sexual dreams and fantasies with Petr, but she soon moves from imagination to action.
 The search for limits of commitment and freedom in partner life begins to gain momentum after other men and women are drawn into erotic games.